 I was lucky to find fresh black fungus (or, perhaps, they are wood ears — I can’t tell just be looking) recently, rather large, which were perfect to illustrate which the inedible woody parts are and how they should be removed.

-See where the red arrow points?
+See where the white arrow points?
 If you feel around with your fingers in that part, you’ll know how much different the texture is from the rest of the fungus.
 That tough hard part should be cut off.

 Take a small knife and cut around the tough portion of the black fungus, making sure that only the jelly-like portions remain.